u0052041/How-to-build-an-elastic-structure/Bees-with-Machine-Guns/README.md

 2. Generate Bees using Bees up command

-You can type some important part of command and leave others default, like:
+You can type some important part of the command and leave others default, like:

 ```bees up -s 2 -k MyAmazonKeypair```